 After manufacture, many types of hard and soft magnetic materials can be thermally cycled to make them less sensitive to subsequent temperature extremes.

 The practical unit of magnetic flux.
-It is the amount of magnetic flux which, when linked at a uniform rate with a single-turn electric circuit during an interval of 1 second, will induce in this circuit an electromotive force of 1 volt.
-1 Weber = 108 Maxwells.
+It is the amount of magnetic flux which, when linked at a uniform rate with a single-turn electric circuit during an interval of one second, will induce in this circuit an electromotive force of one volt.
+One weber = 108 maxwells.

-The viscosity resistance of a material to continued flow when a mould is closing.
+The viscosity resistance of a material to continued flow when a mold is closing.
 In extrusion, the resistance to the forward flow of molten material.

 In a reinforced plastic, the continuous phase which holds together the reinforcement.